“Cordées de la réussite" partnerships

 *CGPE: “Classes préparatoires aux grandes écoles”: Two-year programme that prepares students to take the competitive entrance exams of the French Grandes Ecoles.

 **BTS: “Brevet de technicien supérieur”: Two-year post-secondary vocational course

 « Cordée de la réussite » partnership « Ambition Sciences ParisTech – ENCPB »

-Three ParisTech schools – AgroParisTech, Arts et Métiers, Chimie ParisTech – PSL – participate in the partnership « Ambition Sciences ParisTech – ENCPB » that was initiated by the high school Pierre-Gilles de Gennes – ENCPB (Paris 13e) and was labellised in July 2020.
+4 ParisTech schools – AgroParisTech, Arts et Métiers, Chimie ParisTech – PSL, and since 2021 ESPCI Paris - PSL – participate in the partnership « Ambition Sciences ParisTech – ENCPB » that was initiated by the high school Pierre-Gilles de Gennes – ENCPB (Paris 13e) and is labellised since July 2020.

 The principal objective of this partnership is to promote science and to fight against obstacles like the social origin, gender issue, self-censorship.

 The high school would like to initiate about 30 pupils in the middle schools to relationships between science and art.

 The students in the CPGE benefit from the support of students of the four ParisTech schools, according to their specialty.
 This support covers not only science and methodology, but also personalised support (motivation, knowledge about the grandes écoles, about engineering, educational guidance).
 They will visit ParisTech schools and attend events organized by the students in AgroParisTech, Arts et Métiers and Chimie ParisTech – PSL.

 Science and methodology support sessions has begun in the end of October – beginning of November.
 The students in ParisTech schools had also a training session so that they can exploit fully this opportunity and share their own experience with the CPGE’s students.